phanxipang/fansipan/docs/advanced/sdk.md

 ### Using Connector

-Now that we have created the SDK class that extends the `Jenky\Atlas\Connector` class, all we need to do is instansiate it and provide the API authentication token.
+Now that we have created the SDK connector class, all we need to do is instansiate it and provide the API authentication token.

 ```php
 $github = new Github('access-token');